whitecube/nova-page/README.md

     }
 ```

-Now, add this line to `providers` section of the app config file in `app/config/app.php`:
+Register the package in the `providers` section of the app config file in `app/config/app.php`:

 ```php
     'providers' => [